-The loans to ASISA Supplier Development Trust ("ASISA") is unsecured, interest free and repayable between September 2025 and September 2028.
+The loans to ASISA Supplier Development Trust ("ASISA") are unsecured, interest free and repayable between September 2025 and September 2029.

-There are two loans to Beret Properties Proprietary Limited; both are unsecured and bear interest at the prime interest rate.
-The first loan is repayable in monthly instalments over 10 years, with final repayment in November 2025.
-The second loan is repayable in monthly instalments over 20 years, with final payment in November 2035.
-R1.06 million was paid in instalments on both loans in the current year (2020: R1.14 million) consisting of capital of R0.62 million (2020: R0.54 million) and interest of R0.44 million (2020: R0.60 million).
-R0.67 million of the loan balance is due within twelve months of the reporting date.
+There are two loans to Beret Properties Proprietary Limited, both are unsecured.
+The first loan is repayable in monthly instalments over 10 years, with final repayment in November 2025 and bears interest at the prime interest rate.
+The second loan is repayable in monthly instalments over 20 years, with final payment in November 2035 and bears interest at the prime interest rate less 0.5%.
+R1.1 million was paid in instalments on both loans in the current year (2021: R1.06 million) consisting of capital of R0.65 million (2021: R0.62 million) and interest of R0.45 million (2021: R0.44 million).
+R0.64 million (2021: R0.67 million) of the loan balance is due within twelve months of the reporting date.

 The loan to Izibuko Holdings Proprietary Limited is unsecured, bears no interest and has no fixed repayment terms.
-The loan to Izibuko Holdings Proprietary Limited was settled subsequent to year end.

 The loan to Widok Properties Proprietary Limited is unsecured, bears interest at the prime interest rate less 0.5% and is repayable in monthly instalments over 20 years, with final payment in November 2035.
-R0.25 million was paid in instalments in the current year (2020: R0.28 million) consisting of capital of R0.10 million (2020: R0.08 million) and interest of R0.15 million (2020: R0.20 million).
-R0.10 million of the loan balance is due within twelve months of the reporting date.
+R0.26 million was paid in instalments in the current year (2021: R0.25 million) consisting of capital of R0.10 million (2021: R0.10 million) and interest of R0.16 million (2021: R0.15 million).
+R0.10 million (2021: R0.10 million) of the loan balance is due within twelve months of the reporting date.

 Staff loans were granted to senior staff members in June 2019 to purchase shares in Sygnia Limited.
 These loans are repayable in June 2029 but become immediately repayable if the staff member leaves before the repayment date.
 Interest is charged at the SARS Official Rate of Interest.
-The loan is secured by the Sygnia Limited shares that were purchased with the loan.
+The loans are secured by the Sygnia Limited shares that were purchased with the loan.

 Management has assessed the recoverability of the loans to Beret Properties Proprietary Limited, Widok Properties Proprietary Limited and ASISA based on budgeted forecasts and expected repayments.
 These companies and ASISA have sufficient assets to settle the loans in future.
 The assets of the companies and ASISA exceed the liabilities and the disposal of assets would be sufficient to settle all the liabilities.
 Management has also assessed the recoverability of the staff loans and has assessed the loans to be performing.
-The value of the shares at year end is approximately 212% of the loan balance.
+The value of the shares at year end is approximately 270% of the loan balance.